engels-hub/BetterSpectator/README.md

 # BetterSpectator
-Small spectation plugin for friends` minecraft bedwars server.
+Small spectation plugin for friend's minecraft bedwars server.
 Made only for educational use!

 "I'm interested in ordering a plugin for Minecraft version 1.8-1.8.9 (Spigot), that offers spectating options for admins.